fujiwara/greenlight/README.md

 ### startup

-`startup` checks are executed when greenlight starts.
+`startup` checks are executed at greenlight starts.

 All the checks are passed, and greenlight starts a responder http server that responds `200 OK` to `GET /` request.